Medication for Heroin Withdrawal

-I am especially prone to this symptom during my own withdrawals.
+I am especially prone to this symptom during withdrawal.
 Usually, I am too sick to eat so I start throwing up stomach bile.
 If you are throwing up a yellowish, sometimes brownish, foam-like substance, this is stomach bile.
 Stomach bile is acidic, it will sting your throat coming up and taste disgusting in your mouth, making you throw up again.

 I remember thinking I would finally stop puking once I ran out of stomach bile, but I was sorely mistaken.
 Once you run out of stomach bile, your stomach may continue to have spasms forcing you to gag, even though there is nothing left for your stomach to get rid of.
 This unproductive puking is called dry heaving.

 Short of prescription nausea medications, Nauzene is the next best remedy.
-Nauzene is sold over the counter and marketed as a nausea medication.
-It is sold in quick dissolving tablets and the flavor is not too overwhelming for those who are sensitive to medicinal flavoring.
+Nauzene is sold over the counter, marketed as a nausea medication.
+It is sold in quick-dissolving tablets, mildly flavored for those sensitive to the taste of chalky medicines.

 Another bonus is added electrolytes in Nauzene’s formula.
 As discussed in Top 15 Natural Remedies for Heroin Withdrawal, it is very important to stay hydrated and replenish your electrolytes during withdrawal.

 Try to sit still for a few moments when you feel you can stop throwing up.
 Take a few deep breaths and run a bath or turn on a hot shower.
 After a minute or two of deep breathing, your heart rate should normalize and you should feel calm enough to get into your bathtub.

 Once in the bath, take the recommended dose of Nauzene, close your eyes, and try to sit still, continuing to focus on your breath, for twenty minutes or so.
 This is the best method I have found for keeping down the medication.